 Perched on the western edge of the Cyclades island complex, Serifos is just a two-hour speedboart ride away from the port of Piraeus.
-With her imposing main town of Chola, built at 200 metres above sea level, dozens of picturesque villages, wonderful beaches and a long history, the so-called “Iron Lady” of the Aegean is intriguing and inviting at the same time.
+With her imposing main town of Chora, built at 200 metres above sea level, dozens of picturesque villages, wonderful beaches and a long history, the so-called “Iron Lady” of the Aegean is intriguing and inviting at the same time.

 With a soil rich in metal reserves, mostly iron ore, Serifos developed as an outstanding mining community, one of the very few in the Mediterranean back in the 19th century.
 Operating through a former complex of miners' houses, COCO-MAT Eco Residences Serifos hotel honors this celebrated period in the island's history, offering a truly unique choice for your accommodation in Serifos.

-Serifos can be reached by ship by the port of Piraeus.
+Serifos can be reached by boat by the port of Piraeus.
 During the summer period, there are itineraries operated daily both with regular ferries and speedboat carriers.
 It takes 5 hours to reach the island with the regular ferry and half that time with the speedboat.

 Connection to the rest of the Cyclades is also regularly available, with Serifos connecting with many islands to the north (Kythnos, Andros, Tinos, Mykonos), the south (Sifnos, Sikinos, Folegandros, Milos, Anafi, Santorini) and the east (Paros, Naxos, Amorgos), as well as with the island of Crete via Milos.